All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Program Director: Chris Mee

 The Network Support & Security Degree prepares students for a career in supporting Local Area Networks (LAN) and Wide Area Networks (WAN) with a focus on the skills required to understand and manage the operation of a small and large computer network.
+The students will learn valuable technical skills to identify the security needs of an organization as well as be able to implement the appropriate protection and security of the system.

 Graduates are prepared to: